smadapoosi/IKCTML/README.md

-# Identification of Kidney Cell Types in scRNA-seq Data Using Machine Learning Algorithms
+# Automatic Identification of Kidney Cell Types in scRNA-seq and snRNA-seq Data Using Machine Learning Algorithms

 ## Introduction